MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-overview.md

 ## New in SQL Server vNext for availability groups

-SQL Server vNext introduces two new features for availability groups.
+SQL Server vNext introduces new features for availability groups.

+**Read-scale availability groups**
+Create an availability group without a cluster to support read-scale workloads.
+See [Read-scale availability groups](../database-engine/availability-groups/windows/read-scale-availability-groups.md).

 **CLUSTER_TYPE**
 Use with `CREATE AVAILABILITY GROUP`.
 Denotes an availability group on a server that is not a member of a Windows Server Failover Cluster (WSFC).